from training.npr.org: https://training.npr.org/sources/adriana-amaral/

 Nat Gyenes is a researcher who focuses on the intersection of the Internet and public health.
-She leads the Digital Health Lab at Meedan, a technology nonprofit, and studies health and technology as a research affiliate at Harvard University’s Berkman Klein Center for Internet & Society.
+She has looked at how epidemics, prolonged public health challenges and digital health misinformation effect societies.

 Sixcia Devine is a small business growth expert.
 Her work focuses on entrepreneurship, social media outreach, new marketing technology, business planning, and connecting general markets to Hispanic markets.

 Dr. Raina Merchant is an associate vice president of the University of Pennsylvania Health System and an associate professor of emergency medicine at the University of Pennsylvania’s Perelman School of Medicine.
-She’s also the director of the Center for Digital Health and co-director of the National Clinician Scholars Program.
+Merchant’s work is at the intersection of health and social media, mobile media and crowdsourcing.